-- 1. Payment for Services - For claiming FFP, the Contractor shall certify the total allowable expenditures incurred in providing the DMC-ODS services provided either through Contractor operated providers, contracted fee-for-service providers or contracted managed care plans. - ii.
-The Contractor shall attest to the accuracy, completeness, and truthfulness of claims and payment data, under penalty of perjury. - iii.
+1. Payment for Services

+For claiming FFP, the Contractor shall certify the total allowable expenditures incurred in providing the DMC-ODS services provided either through Contractor operated providers, contracted fee-for-service providers or contracted managed care plans.

+The Contractor shall attest to the accuracy, completeness, and truthfulness of claims and payment data, under penalty of perjury.

 DHCS shall establish a CMS-approved Certified Public Expenditure (CPE) protocol before FFP associated with DMC-ODS services are made available to DHCS.
-This DHCS approved CPE protocol shall explain the process DHCS shall use to determine costs incurred by the counties under this program. - iv.
+This DHCS approved CPE protocol shall explain the process DHCS shall use to determine costs incurred by the counties under this program.

 The Contractor shall only provide State Plan services until DHCS and CMS approve of this Agreement and the approved Agreement is executed by the Contractor's County Board of Supervisors.
-During this time, State Plan services shall be reimbursed pursuant to the State Plan reimbursement methodologies. - v.
+During this time, State Plan services shall be reimbursed pursuant to the State Plan reimbursement methodologies.

+- i.
+The Contractor shall be paid in accordance with Exhibit B. - ii.
 Pursuant to Title 42 CFR 433.138 and Cal.
 Code Regs., tit.
-22, § 51005(a), if a beneficiary has Other Heath Coverage (OHC), then the Contractor shall bill that OHC prior to billing DMC to receive either payment from the OHC, or a notice of denial from the OHC indicating that:
+22, § 51005(a), if a beneficiary has Other Heath Coverage (OHC), then the Contractor shall bill that OHC prior to billing DMC to receive either payment from the OHC, or a notice of denial from the OHC indicating that: - a.

-- a.
 The recipient's OHC coverage has been exhausted. or - b.
-The specific service is not a benefit of the OHC. - vi.
-If the Contractor submits a claim to an OHC and receives partial payment of the claim, the Contractor may submit the claim to DMC and is eligible to receive payment up to the maximum DMC rate for the service, less the amount of the payment made by the OHC.
+The specific service is not a benefit of the OHC. - iii.
+If the Contractor submits a claim to an OHC and receives partial payment of the claim, the Contractor may submit the claim to the Department DMC and is eligible to receive payment up to the maximum DMC rate for the service in accordance with Exhibit B, Payment, less the amount of the payment made by the OHC.

-2. Rate Setting
+Rate Setting

-- i.
+i.
 The Contractor shall propose county-specific fee-for-service (FFS) provider rates for all modalities except the NTP modality.
-DHCS shall approve or deny those proposed rates to determine if the rates are sufficient to ensure access to available DMC-ODS services. - a.
+DHCS shall approve or deny those proposed rates to determine if the rates are sufficient to ensure access to available DMC-ODS services.

+- a.
 If DHCS denies the Contractor's proposed rates, the Contractor shall have an opportunity to adjust the rates and resubmit them to DHCS to determine if the adjusted rates are sufficient to ensure access to available DMC-ODS services.
 The Contractor shall receive DHCS approval of its rates prior to providing any covered DMC-ODS program services. - ii.
 DHCS, pursuant to the process set forth in W&I Code section 14021.51 shall set the NTP reimbursement rate.
 The Contractor shall reimburse all NTP providers at this rate. - iii.
 Pursuant to W&I Code section 14124.24, the Contractor shall require NTP providers to submit cost reports directly to DHCS.